 Our Cooling Neck Fan Review Criteria

-- Number and location of cooling plates
+- Size and effectiveness of cooling plates

-- Style and quality of the fans
+- Output and noise of the fans

 - Build quality and wearable comfort